 [African researchers] have less money available through grants but have to pay five times as much for nitryl gloves as in Europe.– Research Support Provider

 These issues extend to aftersales service and repair, making it difficult to maintain equipment on the continent unless staff can be trained to do so themselves.
-Organizations such as Seeding Labs, which provides discarded but useable equipment from the global north to institutions in the global south, have stepped in to help address barriers around access to equipment, but the scale of the challenge is significant.
+Organizations such as Seeding Labs, which provides surplus equipment from the global north to institutions in the global south, have stepped in to help address barriers around access to equipment, but the scale of the challenge is significant.

 In addition to these hard barriers, many participants were keen to see more funding for science from their own governments.
 In many instances, there have been funds set aside, but the grants did not come to fruition.
 Some commented that the lack of political motivation often comes from a lack of understanding.
 In the same vein, governments have not fully understood the knock-on effects of a successful research lab for society at large.
 One participant shared that “Once I explained that this one lab was providing 40 jobs in the community, the politicians were more than happy to pay for it.”
 Effective communication between the scientific community and governments are key in overcoming the barriers to developing research capacity within the region.
 Programs, such as that of the Gates Foundation, which include training scientist in policy and political communications, have proved successful in bridging the gap.